ipikuka/next-mdx-remote-client/README.md

 ## Security

-Allowance of the `export` and the `import` declarations in the MDX, if you don't have exact control on the content, may cause vulnerabilities and harmful activities.
-The `next-mdx-remote-client` gives options for disabling them.
-You may need to use a plugin for disabiling the import expressions like `await import("xyz")` since the package doesn't touch the import expressions.
+Allowance of the **`export declarations`** and the **`import declarations`** in the MDX, if you don't have exact control on the content, may cause vulnerabilities and harmful activities.
+The **next-mdx-remote-client** gives options for disabling them.

+But, you need to use a custom recma plugin for disabiling the **`import expressions`** like `await import("xyz")` since the **next-mdx-remote-client** doesn't touch the import expressions.

-`Eval` a string of JavaScript can be a dangerous and may cause enabling XSS attacks, which is how the `next-mdx-remote-client` APIs do.
+`Eval` a string of JavaScript can be a dangerous and may cause enabling XSS attacks, which is how the **next-mdx-remote-client** APIs do.
 Please, take your own measures while passing the user input.

 If there is a Content Security Policy (CSP) on the website that disallows code evaluation via `eval` or `new Function()`, it is needed to loosen that restriction in order to utilize `next-mdx-remote-client`, which can be done using [unsafe-eval](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#common_sources).